Trump acquitted in second impeachment trial on charge of inciting Jan. 6 Capitol riot

 Trump praised the victory, thanked his supporters and promised he'd soon emerge with a "vision for a bright, radiant, and limitless American future."

-The former president, who has largely stayed silent since his impeachment, took aim at his opponents.
+The former president, who has largely stayed silent since his impeachment, also took aim at his opponents.

+TRUMP CELEBRATES ACQUITTAL IN SENATE TRIAL, FORESHADOWS POLITICAL FUTURE: 'MUCH TO SHARE'

-"This has been yet another phase of the greatest witch hunt in the history of our country," Trump said.
+"This has been yet another phase of the greatest witch hunt in the history of our country," Trump said in a statement.
 "No president has ever gone through anything like it, and it continues because our opponents cannot forget the almost 75 million people, the highest number ever for a sitting president, who voted for us just a few short months ago."

-Trump's second impeachment trial spanned just five days of arguments, making it the shortest in presidential history.
+Trump's second impeachment trial lasted just five days of arguments, making it the shortest in presidential history.
 The previous record was held by Trump in 2020 when his trial related to inviting foreign interference into the election spanned 21 days.

 The trial surrounded the Jan.
 6 riot when pro-Trump supporters stormed the Capitol, beat police officers, chanted "Hang Mike Pence" and forced lawmakers to take shelter.
 The mayhem temporarily stopped Congress' certification of President Biden's Electoral College win.